Chinnappar/datacompression/README.md

 ##### STEP 3:

-- Please click the browse buttom for upload your own csv file.
+- Please click the browse button for upload your own csv file.
 - Function will trigger and final output files are saved and also detail information will be displayed in the page.

 ##### STEP 4: